Pantera: Musical style and influences

 Aside from their post-glam, thrash metal influences, the band members cite heavy metal pioneers Black Sabbath as one of their favorite bands.
 As a tribute, Pantera has recorded three different covers of Black Sabbath songs (all from the Ozzy Osbourne era).
 The first was "Planet Caravan", a slower, quieter song planned for the first Sabbath tribute album, Nativity in Black, that eventually became the final track on Far Beyond Driven.
 The band performed Sabbath's "Electric Funeral" on the second Nativity in Black.
 A previously unreleased cover of Sabbath's "Hole in the Sky" was included on the band's 2003 compilation album, The Best of Pantera: Far Beyond the Great Southern Cowboys' Vulgar Hits!
 Pantera's affinity for Black Sabbath is also shown through the lyrics, "Your trust is in whiskey and weed and Black Sabbath", in "Goddamn Electric".

-In a 2019 interview with MetalHammer, the band explained that their move away from glam began in early 1988, when Anselmo played "At Dawn they Sleep", by Slayer, for Darrell Abbott.
-Subsequently, Anselmo's vocals became inspired by Agnostic Front and Black Flag, and the instrumentalists by Slayer, Voivod, Faith No More's The Real Thing (1989) and Soundgarden's Louder Than Love (1989).
-Pantera's other influences or inspirations include AC/DC, Accept, Aerosmith, Anthrax, the Beatles, Biohazard, Black Sabbath, Dark Angel, Def Leppard, Faith No More, Peter Frampton, Humble Pie, Iron Maiden, Judas Priest, King's X, Kiss, Led Zeppelin, Megadeth, Melvins, Mercyful Fate, Metallica, the Michael Schenker Group, Minor Threat, Motörhead, Ozzy Osbourne, Overkill, Prong, the Rolling Stones, Savatage, Saxon, Sepultura, Sick of It All, Testament, Pat Travers, Robin Trower, Van Halen, Venom, and ZZ Top.
+In a 2019 interview with Metal Hammer, the band members shared their stories of how they shifted away from glam.
+Anselmo related how he had when played the Slayer song "At Dawn they Sleep", for Darrell and that Anselmo's vocals were inspired by the vocalists for punk bands Agnostic Front and Black Flag.
+Brown discussed how Voivod, Faith No More's The Real Thing (1989) and Soundgarden's Louder Than Love (1989) were also influences on the band at the time.
+Pantera's other influences or inspirations include AC/DC, Accept, Aerosmith, Anal Cunt, Anthrax, Bathory, the Beatles, Biohazard, Black Sabbath, Danzig, Dark Angel, Def Leppard, Exhorder, Exodus, Eyehategod, Faith No More, Peter Frampton, Humble Pie, Iron Maiden, Judas Priest, King's X, Kiss, Led Zeppelin, Megadeth, Melvins, Mercyful Fate, Metallica, the Michael Schenker Group, Minor Threat, Motörhead, Morbid Angel, Ozzy Osbourne, Overkill, Poison Idea, Prong, the Rolling Stones, Savatage, Saxon, Sepultura, Sick of It All, Sodom, Suffocation, Suicidal Tendencies, Testament, Pat Travers, Robin Trower, Van Halen, Venom, Witchfinder General, and ZZ Top.